sunbird-cb/mentoring/src/api-doc/elevate-setup.md

     docker-compose -f docker-compose-mentoring.yml up
     ```

-    The database will create when runs the docker as well as the migration and seeder files and the script to create the default organisation too
+    During Docker runs, the database, migration seeder files, and the script to establish the default organization will also execute.

-9. To enable the citus extension & create the views for mentoring
+9. To enable the citus extension for mentoring
     ```bash
     cd mentoring/src
     ./setup.sh postgres://postgres:postgres@localhost:5432/elevate-user